-He explained that the Appellants had lodged an appeal on 29th September, 2010.
-There had been around 7,500 revaluation appeals lodged.
-By the date of the hearing, around 4,000 already cited for hearing; 2,690 had been disposed off leaving approximately, 3,300 outstanding.
+He explained that the Appellants had lodged an appeal on 16th August, 2010.
+There were around 7,500 revaluation appeals lodged.
+As at the date of the hearing, there had been around 4,000 already cited for hearing; 2,690 had been disposed off leaving approximately, 3,300 outstanding.
 In terms of the Valuation Timetable (Scotland) Order 1995 the last date for dealing with revaluation appeals was 31st December 2013.
 The timetable set by the Scottish Parliament for disposal of revaluation appeals by 31st December 2013 had to be accepted as reasonable.
 In addition to the number of revaluation appeals, there were around 4,300 running roll appeals which also required to be disposed of by 31st December, 2013.
 The Assessor planned to deal with 4000 appeals each year.

 It was the Assessor's practice to group appeals with common features in the same location together for hearing.
-All revaluation appeals for public houses in Strathaven town centre would be cited together.
+All revaluation appeals for public houses in Lanark town centre would be cited together.
 This was considered good practice and allowed ratepayers to pool information and resources.
 The tone rate would be set in this way and running roll appeals would then be dealt with.
 It was not possible to settle individual appeals in isolation as to do so would mean that other comparable subject would still be under appeal.